python-websockets/websockets/docs/topics/logging.rst

         level=logging.DEBUG,
     )

+By default, websockets elides the content of messages to improve readability.
+If you want to see more, you can increase the :envvar:`WEBSOCKETS_MAX_LOG_SIZE` environment variable.
+The default value is 75.

 Furthermore, websockets adds a ``websocket`` attribute to log records, so you can include additional information about the current connection in logs.